McAlevely delivers the harsh truth of why trade unions are declining and what it will take to keep them alive.

 Our jobs as organisers are to inject hope into the situations people are surviving in and help them see that change is possible in their own hands.

 Raising expectations is about what people should expect from their jobs; the quality of life they should aspire to…Expectations about what they themselves are capable of, about the power they could exercise if they worked together

 Our success relies on our ability to build real and sustainable people power.
 Not bodies in a room showing up power but organised people power.
 People who own and know exactly what they need to do to win.

 How you get this knowledge, is through what McAlevey calls a “power-systems-analysis”.
 This is a grid that maps how power moves in a given place, for a particular issue.
 The map identifies how much power we have, and how much we need to organise and win.
 The people in the fight must come face-to-face with their own power analysis, understand what their resources can do and,

-members do not divide their lives into “job concerns,” which warrant energy and attention, and “everything else,” which is somehow trivial…Note to labor: Workers relate more to their faith than to their job, and fear God more than they fear the boss.
+members do not divide their lives into “job concerns,” which warrant energy and attention, and “everything else,” which is somehow trivial…Note to labour: Workers relate more to their faith than to their job and fear God more than they fear the boss.

 Workers are putting their lives at risk to be a part of the struggle; show them the respect they deserve.
 Recognise their job id a small part of a much bigger life.
 Once you recognise this, you can start saving your union.

-Too many unions are focusing on short term numbers, which McAlevey calls mobilising.
+Too many unions are focusing on short-term numbers, which McAlevey calls mobilising.
 This is why unions keep losing.
-While too many focus on herding activists, McAlevey works to find the “organic leaders”.
+While too many of us focus on herding activists, McAlevey works to find the “organic leaders”.
 These folks are people who may not be pro-union, or pro taking action but they have people who follow them.
 So how do you find them?

 You…ask which person on a shift the others would go to if they wanted to learn how do things better.
 Or whom they would talk to if they had a problem with their supervisor or a coworker.
 You proceed systematically, really listening to what people say.